JoeCastle/JoeBloggsV3/src/posts/answering-junior-questions/answering-junior-questions.md

 **Short answer:** No. Many developers are self-taught or come from bootcamps.
 What matters most is your ability to solve problems, build things, and communicate.

-According to Stack Overflow's 2023 survey, over 40% of developers don't have a CS degree.
+According to Stack Overflow's 2024 survey, about 40% of developers don't have a CS degree, with about 20% having no degree at all.

 **Alternative paths:**
 - Self-study (YouTube, blogs, open-source, personal projects etc)